 - Man: almost 38 minutes

 - Woman: almost 65 minutes

 How to make it right?
 When it comes to wine, reach for a dry one.
 If you don’t mind spritzer, maybe try mixing the wine with sparkling water in 1:1 ratio.
 In the case of home-made mulled wine, try using a minimum amount of sugar or replacing the sugar with, for example, Erythritol.

 9. Mixed alcoholic drinks

 In the case of mixed alcoholic beverages, the situation is somewhat more complicated, as each beverage contains a different amount of alcohol, sugar, vegetable milk or cream.
-Take, for example, a basic drink like Cuba Libre, which consists of a double shot of white rum, about 120 ml of Coca-Cola and 10 ml of lime juice.
+Take, for example, a very simple drink like Cuba Libre, which consists of a double shot of white rum, about 120 ml of Coca Cola and 10 ml of lime juice.

-How many calories and sugar does the average Cuba Libre contain?
+How much energy and sugar does the average Cuba Libre contain?
 About 170 kcal, about 15 grams of sugar, which is 3 cubes of sugar.

-How long would an average woman and man have to go running to burn the average Cuba Libre?
+How long would an average woman and man have to run to burn the average Cuba Libre?

 - Woman: almost 16 minutes